wesbarnett/libgmxfort/README.md

     myatom = trj%x(10, 5, "C")
 ```

-Note that when you access `x` you will still have to give it the frame number as
+Note that when you use `x()` you will still have to give it the frame number as
-the first argument even if you only read in one frame with `read_next`.
+the first argument even if you only read in one frame with `read_next()`.
+You
-You can always get the number of frames stored in a `Trajectory`
+can always get the number of frames stored in a `Trajectory` object with the
-object with the `nframes` member:
+`nframes` member:

 ```fortran
     trj%nframes
 ```

-You can also get the number of atoms with the `natoms` method:
+You can also get the number of atoms with the `natoms()` method:

 ```fortran
     trj%natoms()